OutSystems/docs-product/src/extensibility-and-integration/artificial-intelligence/ml-builder/intro.md

 ## Prerequisites

-ML Builder is currently in a public **early access program (EAP)** and you need to register at the [ML Builder registration page](https://www.outsystems.com/eap-ml-builder/).
+ML Builder is currently in a public **early access program (EAP)** and you need to register at the [Early Access Program registration page](https://www.outsystems.com/EAP/).

 To use ML Builder, you need to meet the following requirements: